diegobapais-tech/pokedexcli/README.md

 ## Usage

-You can run the pokedex cli by typing in the root folder:
+You can run the PokedexCLI by typing in the root folder:

 `python3 main.py`